zhongkaifu/Txt2Vec/README.md

  Parameters to build vector quantization model
 **-modelfile** <file> : encoded model file for vector quantization
 **-vqmodelfile** <file> : output vector quantized model

+# Demo Package
+In release section, a Txt2VecConsole demo package is provided.
+It contains Txt2VecConsole.exe source code, binary files and two encoded models.
+Both of two models are word-to-vector models.
+One model is for Chinese and the other is for English.
+Please enjoy it and have fun! :)